utiasASRL/vtr3/README.md

 ```

 - Note:
+  - **Ubuntu 20.04**: robochunk does not compile.
+Still investigating...
   - Depends on your c++ compiler version (which determines your c++ standard and is determined by your Ubuntu version), you may encounter compiler errors such as certain functions/members not defined under `std` namespace.
 Those should be easy to fix.
 Just google the function and find which header file should be included in the source code.

 Build robochunk translator (currently this has to be built after building the libs in `deps`)